 LOHR: Charges against 35 former educators include racketeering, making false statements and theft.
 Prosecutors say the defendants, including the former superintendent, received big bonuses tied to the inflated results.

 MIKE BOWERS: In reality, it was totally bogus.

-LOHR: Still, Tim McDonald with Concerned Black Clergy says the district attorney is focusing too much on punishing people who are under intense pressure from the federal No Child Left Behind Act.
+LOHR: Still, Tim McDonald - with Concerned Black Clergy - says the district attorney is focusing too much on punishing people who were under intense pressure from the federal No Child Left Behind Act.
 He says the law sets up impossible standards.